openhe-hub/math214-project/README.md

 |    522370910129          | 袁艺蕾       | Yuan yilei   |
 ## Introduction
 ### Project
+Our application uses a CNN model to predict handwritten digits in the MNIST dataset.
+MNIST is a well-known dataset used for image recognition and classification tasks.
+It consists of 70,000 handwritten digits in grayscale images of 28x28 pixels.
 ### Structure
 ```
 assets   ==>   MNIST dataset folder